-Earlier this year, we launched our Prison Puppy Raising Program with two correctional institutions in Ohio.
+Earlier this year, we launched our Prison Puppy Raising Program with correctional institutions in Ohio.
 Through this program, incarcerated handlers raise and train puppies destined to become Service Dogs.
 Our staff teaches handlers to use positive reinforcement training techniques and instills general obedience skills in the puppies, providing them with a solid foundation for their future Service Dog training at one of DBL’s professional training campuses.

 Early Program Success